Habbie/hello-dns/README.md

 @	IN	AAAA	3600	2400:cb00:2048:1::6814:55
 ```

-For each of these four scenarios, the 'tree' of nodes as shown above is
-real.
-This for example means that if there is a name called
-'www.fr.ietf.org' and a query comes in for 'fr.ietf.org', that name
-exists - even though no records may be assigned to it.

-NOTE: This means that any implementation that sees DNS as a simple
-'key/value' store, where only records that exist can match, is headed for
-trouble down the line.

-## Start of Authority, zone cuts, delegations
+### Start of Authority
-As noted above, 'www.ietf.org' can live in four places: the root zone, the
-org zone, the ietf.org zone and even in a zone that is itself called
-'www.ietf.org'.

 A zone always starts with a SOA or Start Of Authority record.
 A SOA record
 is DNS metadata.
 It stores various things that may be of interest about a
 zone, like the email address of the maintainer, the name of the most
 authoritative server.
-It also has time intervals that describe how a zone
+It also has vales that describe how or if a zone
 needs to be replicated.
-Finally, the SOA record has a number that influences
+Finally, the SOA record has a number that
-TTL values for names that do or do not exist.
+influences TTL values for names that do not exist.

-There is only one SOA that is guaranteed to exist and that is the one for
+There is only one SOA that is guaranteed to exist on the internet and that
-the root zone (called '.').
+is the one for the root zone (called '.').
 As of 2018, it looks like this:

 ```
 .
 86400   IN   SOA   a.root-servers.net. nstld.verisign-grs.com.
 2018032802 1800 900 604800 86400
 ```

 This says: the authoritative server for the root zone is called